uaytek/SparkIBM/README.md

 Logistic regression might be expected a better model because of a binary outcome churn and not churn, the data better modelled with both classification and regression on a Random Forest model

-It initially produced F1 Score and recall is %86.6.
-After refinement, the scores "Recall" and "F1 score" improved to %%93.3.
-With this result, it is time to continue with the refined model on a larger dataset.
+it is time to continue with the refined model on a larger dataset.
 This will raise the robustness of the model and improve customer management.

 ## Conclusion